-As of March 31, 2017, there were no material changes to the Company's total contractual cash obligations, as set forth in the contractual obligations and commercial commitments disclosure included in Revlon's 2016 Form 10-K.
+As of June 30, 2017, there were no material changes to the Company's total contractual cash obligations, as set forth in the contractual obligations and commercial commitments disclosure included in Revlon's 2016 Form 10-K. The Company has recently extended its domestic vendor payment terms to better reflect industry standards.
+The extension will become effective during the last six months of 2017.